 Cuala’s Sports and Social Integration Project is a Government-supported project, funded under the Young People’s Facilities and Service Fund.
 The Project is managed by Damien Byrne who has many years experience of sports management, health promotion and community development.
 The S.S.I.P. works alongside the GPO and the Cuala Coaching Department to deliver a combined approach to developing Gaelic Games and fostering healthy attitudes amongst young people towards sports in a wide area including Shankill, Loughlinstown, Ballybrack, Mounttown, Sallynoggin and Dún Laoghaire.

 Games Promotion Officer

-Our GPO, Barry Burke, is appointed by Central GAA to promote and develop Gaelic Games in the Cuala area.
-He works closely in collaboration with the Coaching Department and Games Committees
+GPOs are appointed by Central GAA to promote and develop Gaelic Games in the Cuala area.
+They work in close collaboration with the Coaching Department and Games Committees.

 Youth & Coaching Development Officer